 How To Build Generational Wealth

-When you envision generational wealth, do you see images of private jets, lavish parties, extra chilled martinis, and designer clothes for toddlers come into view?
+When you envision generational wealth, do you see images of private jets, lavish parties, extra-chilled martinis, and designer clothes for toddlers?
 That may be, but this post is not about those already wealthy.
 It’s about people striving to build wealth and pass it to the next generation.

 What Is Our Duty to Our Children?

 Having and raising kids is the most challenging job in the world.
-As parents, you are responsible for their wellbeing, keeping them safe, healthy, supporting them in any way possible no matter how sassy and disrespectful they become as they enter their teens.
+As parents, you are responsible for their well-being, keeping them safe, healthy, and supporting them in any way possible, no matter how sassy and disrespectful they become as they enter their teens.
 Parents often have to be “perfect” in their children’s eyes and even know some magic tricks.

-You want them to be happy people, respectful to others, good members of society, and financially secure.
+You want them to be happy, respectful, good members of society, and financially secure.

 Defining Generational Wealth